timeplus-io/docs/docs/singlenode_install.md

 Please check [the guide](server_config#license) to update licenses.

 ## Upgrade {#upgrade}
-To upgrade Timeplus Enterprise, run `timeplus stop` to stop all the servies.
-Then replace all the binaries to the higher version of Timepluse Enterprise release and then run `timeplus start`.
+To upgrade Timeplus Enterprise, run `timeplus stop` to stop all the services.
+Then replace all the binaries to the higher version of Timeplus Enterprise release and then run `timeplus start`.

 ## Uninstall {#uninstall}
 Timeplus Enterprise has no external dependencies.
 Just run `timeplus stop` then delete the timeplus folder.